 - Complete all of the following

 - Students must select five elective courses.
 These courses must be approved by the student's major adviser and the program director.
-The courses in this set are selected by the student in conjunction with his or her adviser.
-Note, however, that all courses in the set must be approved by the I/O Program Committee.
-The available elective courses include, but are not limited to, the following:
+The available elective courses include, but are not limited to the courses listed below.

 - Complete at least 5 of the following: